-WSU Tech has been delivering excellence in education since 1965.
+WSU Tech has been delivering excellence in education since 1965 with our original campus on 301 S. Grove.
 WSU Tech continues to build on this tradition with quality instructors, talented students and state-of-the-art technical equipment.
 Together, these elements help create a hands-on learning environment that promotes participation and prepares students for further education and/or career experiences.

 The mission of WSU Tech is to provide quality higher education and leadership in workforce training that supports economic development for a global economy.